 Housing problems occur significantly more frequently among lower income households (defined as households earning less than 80% of the median family income adjusted for household size) and among special needs groups.
-As shown in Table 2-20 previously, lower income households, especially extremely low income households, are more likely to experience housing problems including cost burden.
+As shown in <a href="Table 2-20Table 2-

-As presented in Table 2-21, the less a household earns, the more likely they are to experience one or more housing problem.
+As presented in Table 2-21Table 2-21Table 2-21Table 2-21, the less a household earns, the more likely they are to experience one or more housing problem.
 Extremely low income households are the most likely to experience housing problems (84.7%) followed by very low income households (77.5%), low income households (54.1%), households earning 81% to 100% of the AMI (37.5%), and households earning more than 100% of the AMI (13.7%).
 For households earning less than 50% of the AMI, renter-occupied households are more likely to experience housing problems compared to owner-occupied households.